 The grapevine garland has been around our door for a whole year.
 I put it up last year when I was decorating the front porch for Christmas, and I've used it for every season since.

-You may have already seen the skate wreath on our Christmas Home Tour, but I was really proud of the way it turned out.
 I picked up the old frame and the skate at the auction that Leo and I go to just about every week.
 The snowflakes came from the Dollar Tree, and the snowman on the skate was hand painted by yours truly.

 They're made out of muslin with red toile tab tops.
 My friend Brenda, who made my ruffled stool cover, made these as well.
 I'm sorry I couldn't get a decent picture of them hanging.
 It's been dark and dreary here for days!